rkirsten88/Project1-A_Star_Wars_Story/README.md

 <p>Data source: “https://swapi.dev/api/”</p>

 ## Project Description/Outline (Proposal):
-<p>Utilizing the Star Wars API from the class activities, we're going to attempt to visualize the size differences of different characters, species, ships, and planets.
-We will also attempt to determine how much it would cost to build a "Death Star" using Earth's money. </p>
+<p>Utilizing the Star Wars API from the class activities, we're going to use categorical data to visualize the size differences of different characters, species, ships, and planets in Star Wars.  </p>

 ## Research Questions:
 + Questions you found interesting and what motivated you to answer them
-1. Compare planets used in the movies → how it changes over time → can we predict in future movies
+1. [Compare planets used in the movies → how it changes over time → can we predict in future movies] --> NOT POSSIBLE.
-  + Collect number of planets per movie
+  + Collect number of planets per movie --> Could still do this.
-See if they can be classified & sorted as homogeneous types of planets Create a line plot of number of planets per movie over time Can we use this to predict the types & number of planets in the next movie?
+See if they can be classified & sorted as homogeneous types of planets --> THEY CANNOT.
+Create a line plot of number of planets per movie over time  --> Could still do this.
+Can we use this to predict the types & number of planets in the next movie? --> NO. Only categorical data.
 Compare vehicles found in the movies → how it changes over time → can we predict in future movies Collect number of vehicles per movie
 Compare vehicles used in each movie, is there a trend in types and sizes of vehicles used